Student Advising > BMUS > - Transfer Guidelines

 - Transfer credits for post-secondary institutions within British Columbia: Be sure to review the BC Transfer Guide -- used by UBC and other institutions within British Columbia.

-- Transfer credits for post-secondary institutions outside of British Columbia: AFTER ADMISSION TO UBC, music courses taken outside of British Columbia are assessed for transfer credit on a individual basis by Dr. Alan Dodson (Tel: 604-822-5287; Email: alan.dodson(at)ubc.ca).
+- Transfer credits for post-secondary institutions outside of British Columbia: Upon admission to UBC, music courses taken outside of British Columbia are assessed for transfer credit on a individual basis by the School of Music Faculty Undergraduate Advisor, Dr. Alan Dodson (Tel: 604-822-5287; Email: alan.dodson(at)ubc.ca).
 Note: For this assessment, a transcript (faxed copy acceptable) as well as available course descriptions and outlines of relevant courses, must be submitted (web links to online course descriptions may be acceptable).

 - International Baccalaureate (IB) enriched secondary school program.